 - separation function and separation size (with suitable analysis device)

-- comparison of pressure loss and degree of separation with theoretically calculated values
+- comparison of pressure loss and separation efficiency with theoretically calculated values

 Thermal processes are used to remove gaseous contaminants.
 The exhaust gas should largely be free of dust, which means mechanical cleaning needs to take place initially.